tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 	"""
 	NOTE TO SELF
-	This plot will not show the PQRST complex as it is too zoomed out once I get data from the EKG I will fix this
+	This plot will not show the PQRST complex as it is too zoomed out once I get data from the EKG fix this
 	"""
 	import numpy as np
 	import matplotlib.pyplot as plt